Reducing Reliance on Paper Towels and Best Plastic-Free Options

 Ready to ship

 The whole process was easy, including shipment.
-I closed up the box and brought it to FedEx.
 The purchase of the box includes the cost of shipping and comes with the label already on it.
 So I dropped it off at FedEx!
 It felt good to ship those items off after having collected and saved them for so long.

 Thoughts on TerraCycle

-I admire this company, their mission, and their founder.
+I admire this company, its mission, and its founder.
 I like that they take non-recyclable items and make them into cool, useful, new products.
 I am grateful that they are creating great, visionary, and intelligent solutions!

-While TerraCycle is only a small percentage of recycling options, you can purchase your own zero waste boxes on their website.
+While TerraCycle is only a small percentage of recycling options, you can purchase zero-waste boxes on their website.
 There are many types and sizes available.
-It is costly, but sometimes we have to pay now, or really pay later.
-Remember, we can all be the change in small ways, and they do matter.
+It is costly, but sometimes we have to pay now or pay environmentally later.
+Remember, we can all be the change in small ways.

 You can also participate in their free programs by signing up through their website.
 I’ve participated in several of the free programs including contact lens product recycling; Brita filter recycling; and oral care products recycling.
 I had to save those things up for a long time, but I have a designated shelf in my garage for such items.
 I label bins with the name of the recycling or donation program.
 You can make a designated space too!